 Westbourne House at Home

-Westbourne House remains fully committed to providing an excellent, challenging and innovative education for our children and to ensuring they each reach their full potential.
+During the lockdowns in 2020 and 2021, Westbourne House remained fully committed to providing an excellent, challenging and innovative online education for our children and to ensuring they each reached their full potential.

-Lessons: We provide inspiring teaching and learning in real-time to ensure all pupils continue their academic progress.
-Pupils in Reception to Year 8 are following their usual timetable of lessons including languages, science, music, design technology, art and games.
-In the Pre-Prep and Year 3, the teachers supplement teaching with recorded story times and lessons and you can watch examples of these below.
-Each week, Prep School pupils can drop into English and maths clinics at which they can ask further questions and receive further help.
+Lessons: We provided inspiring teaching and learning in real-time to ensure all pupils continued their academic progress.
+Pupils in Reception to Year 8 followed their usual timetable of lessons including languages, science, music, design technology, art and games.
+In the Pre-Prep and Year 3, the teachers supplemented teaching with recorded story times and lessons.
+You can watch examples of these below.
+Prep School pupils could drop into English and maths clinics at which they could ask further questions and receive one-on-one support.

-Individual Needs: Individual needs lessons and support continue as normal.
+Individual Needs: Individual needs lessons and support continued as normal.
 Pupils meet online with their IN teacher for ongoing one-on-one or small group support.

-Pastoral: Much care and thought has been invested in the pastoral care we offer our pupils remotely – care the pupils would normally receive on a daily basis when at school.
-In addition, we are continuing our Learning4Life (L4L) lessons which serve as an additional layer of contact and support.
-These pastoral opportunities give the children much-needed touchstones of normality.
-Westbourne House has also partnered with Teen Tips to provide a wellbeing hub which supports our parents.
+Pastoral: Much care and thought was invested in the pastoral care we offered our pupils remotely – care the pupils would normally receive on a daily basis when at school.
+We continued our Learning4Life (L4L) lessons which served as an additional layer of contact and support.
+These pastoral opportunities gave the children much-needed touchstones of normality.
+Westbourne House partnered with Teen Tips to provide a wellbeing hub which supports our parents.

-Extracurricular Music: Pupils' individual instrument lessons take place during the school day.
-Our music teachers join pupils on Zoom for their weekly 30-minute lesson.
-Pupils continue to progress well over Zoom and receive music credits for progress in their pieces.
-The Music Department continues to enrich the school day with instrumental music groups and year group choirs.
+Extracurricular Music: Pupils' individual instrument lessons took place during the school day.
+Our music teachers joined pupils on Zoom for their weekly 30-minute lesson.
+Pupils continued to progress well over Zoom.
+The Music Department enriched the school day with instrumental music groups and year group choirs.

-Time Away From Screens: We have changed our hour long lessons to 45 minutes to give our children a 15 minute break at the end of each lesson to run and move around away from their screen.
-We have created an extended lunch break of two hours so that families can take their own exercise in the middle of the day while it is light.
-It is important for pupils and staff to feel refreshed and ready for second part of the day.
+Time Away From Screens: Each lesson ran for 45 minutes to give our children a 15 minute break at the end of each lesson away from their screen.
+We created an extended lunch break of two hours so that families could get outside in the middle of the day.
+For us, it was key to ensure that pupils and staff were refreshed and ready for second part of the day.

-Enrichment and Engagement: To keep spirits up and learning fresh and dynamic throughout the lockdown period, we are constantly evolving and adding to the experience of Westbourne House at Home.
+Enrichment and Engagement: To keep spirits up and learning fresh and dynamic, we constantly evolved and added to the experience of Westbourne House at Home.
 You may wish to read about our WHS Community Hub, Westbourne Writers and our optional Saturday Activities (Prep School).